Villareal vs. Liverpool: day, time and where to watch the Champions game

 Villarreal faces this Tuesday against Liverpool the enormous challenge of overcoming a 2-0 against the first leg at Anfield Road to access a Champions League final for the first time in its history, with the encouragement of having been able to leave the almighty Juventus and Bayern Munich in the account in the round of 16 and quarter-finals.

-The feat you must do now to get a 3-0 or solve the pass on penalties It has nothing to do with the way in which he surpassed his two previous rivals, since he has never been in such a clear disadvantage as he is now.
+The feat he must now perform to make it 3-0 or resolve the pass on penalties has nothing to do with the way in which he outplayed his two previous rivals, as he has never been so clearly at a disadvantage as he is now.

 It may interest you: (Luis Díaz is “one step” away from wearing the most expensive shirt in the world)

-Unai Emery’s team will need to complete one of the best games in its history and qualifying would also be one of the biggest milestones in the club’s history for which he has the support of the fans that will fill the stadium to bursting.
+Unai Emery’s team will need to complete one of the best games in its history and qualifying would also be one of the greatest milestones in the club’s history for which it has the support of the fans that will fill the stadium to bursting.

 For this match the injured Alberto Moreno and Yeremy Pino will be absent and, almost certainly Arnaut Danjuma, who has not trained this Monday, while Francis Coquelin and Gerard Moreno have, so they may be against the English team.